TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 24/Jeremiah 24.3.md

 ---

-Then said Jehovah unto me, What seest thou, Jeremiah?
-And I said, Figs; the good figs, very good; and the bad, very bad, that cannot be eaten, they are so bad.
+Then Yahweh said to me, What do you see, Jeremiah?
+I said, Figs; the good figs, very good; and the bad, very bad, that can't be eaten, they are so bad.